simonesilvestroni/m2m-website/_sounddesign/car-city-cartoon.md

 Payments would be sent on the same day each month following the upload of an invoice on Scale3, outlining all the signed-off tasks within that timeframe.

 The release of episodes on YouTube had a schedule that was outside my scope, but were never too far away: usually a couple of weeks after my delivery.

-## Outcome

-I enjoyed dealing with a well organized remote project like _Car City_, and if it wasn't for the fact that the job couldn't live side-by-side with my **Wwise learning programme** (and a subsequent [international move](/blog/back-to-the-future-leaving-the-uk/)), I would probably be still doing it.